Don-christo/maliroso-task/README.md

 # To build the app
 1. run `build-watch` to build in watch mode.
-2. run `build` to build the app instatntly.
+2. run `build` to build the app instantly.

 # To Start the server in development mode.
 1. run `yarn dev`.